AhmedMohmmedd/azkar-app/README.md

 # :blue_book: Overview
-- Used Flutter with BLoC pattern to build Islamic Azkar and prayer times .
+- Used Flutter with BLoC pattern to build Islamic Azkar and prayer times App .
 - Played with some fancy UI widgets.